 One organization we worked with started out years ago receiving $5,000 grants from various local foundations.
 The organization grew, but the size of the grants did not.
 Eventually it became too much hassle to divvy up program expenses among many small grants.

 The solution?
 Well, you can ask for bigger grants for starters.
 Search out new funders that mesh better with the organization’s increased size.
 Also be willing to drop funders for whom the administration is more trouble than it’s worth.

 Here are two truths that nonprofit leaders need to remember:

 Truth #2 – Accounting staff do not have unlimited capacity.

-Administering restricted grants soaks up finance staff resources.
-It drives up the cost of finance help and reduces the amount you are able to accomplish.
+Administering restricted grants can be expensive.
+It drives up the cost of finance help and soaks up finance staff capacity.
 At some point you may even experience a breakdown of processes (not to mention people!) because the demands of accounting for so many grants outstrips the finance staff’s ability to manage them.
 (We have actually seen this happen.)

-Finance people often hate to complain.
+Finance people generally hate to complain.
 They have a hard time explaining why they are not able to deliver.
 It’s so complicated.
 How can a non-finance person possibly understand?!
-Therefore they heroically try to shoulder the ever increasing burden of tracking and reporting on restricted grants, often without knowing how to do so properly and efficiently.
+They heroically try to shoulder the ever increasing burden of tracking and reporting on restricted grants, often without knowing how to do so properly and efficiently.

 Managing Restricted Grants